MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

     - Text understanding.
     - Natural Language Generation.

 Examples of NLP include Siri (Apple), Whatsapp, and Alexa (Amazon).
 So in essence, NLP is a software for speech recognition, language understanding and analysis, dialogs, and speech to text.
 In NLP, text is treated as raw data that is usually unstructured.
 For instance, a report, email, review or complaint.
 An NLP program analyses and presents results in an automated way.
-As NLP programs aim to perform tasks based on understanding human langauge, the program is able to exctract information from text.
+As NLP programs aim to perform tasks based on understanding human langauge, the program is able to extract information from text.

 NLP makes human to machine interactions easy.
 - NLP is a way to support human to machine communication.